cyberbiont/vscode-sidenotes/README.md

 ### content files

 Usually Markdown is the best choice for a simple sidenote, since it allows for simple editing and useful features such as code fences and syntax highliting.
 So `.md` file is what is created on default when you add new sidenote.
 You can set exact extension for file in defautContentFileExtension setting.

 ### images

 If you want to display an image or some other type of html-supported content, you can do so by stuffing it inside markdown file.
-For local files, you should place the files you are attaching into '${filename}.assets' subdirectory in your notes subfolder.
+For local files, you should place the files you are attaching into '\${filename}.assets' subdirectory in your notes subfolder.

 Doing so will exclude these files so they won't appear as 'stray' when cleaning-up your content directory.